 How do I set “a number of containers” at LeoFS Storage configuration?¶

 Objects/files are stored into LeoFS Storage containers which are log-structured files.
-LeoFS has the
+So LeoFS has the

-data-compaction mechanism in order to remove unncessary objects/files from the object-containers.
+data-compaction mechanism in order to remove unncessary objects/files from the object-containers of LeoFS Storage.

 LeoFS’s performance is affected by the data-compaction.
 And also, LeoFS Storage temporally creates a new file of a object-container corresponding to the compaction target container, which means during the data-compaction needs disk space for the new file of object-container(s).